 LMA also regulates all affected properties.
-LRS collects information from owners of affected properties and issues tracking numbers for the purpose of registration, inspections, certification and annual renewals of affected properties.
-TSOP has an Enforcement and Compliance Section with staff tasked with reviewing the registration status of affected properties and whether the owner of the property has obtained a lead inspection certificate, if required.
-If properties are out of compliance, TSOP tracks their return to compliance, and may take appropriate enforcement actions where necessary.
+LMA collects information from owners of affected properties and issues tracking numbers for the purpose of registration, inspections, certification and annual renewals of affected properties.
+LMA reviews the registration status of affected properties and determines whether the owner of the property has obtained a lead inspection certificate, if required.
+If properties are out of compliance, LMA tracks their return to compliance, and may take appropriate enforcement actions where necessary.